 Many students, faculty, and staff use bicycles as a convenient way to get to SCU.
 Bicycle racks are located throughout campus, as well as a couple fix-it stations.
 The SCU Bicycle Commuter Program provides an incentive for persons to bicycle to work in support of the University's sustainability goals.
 Participants must reside more than 1.5 miles from campus.
 Learn more about bicycle security or view an interactive bikeways map for Santa Clara County.

-SCU provides public electric vehicle charging stations on campus.
+SCU provides electric vehicle charging stations on campus.
 These stations are either included in the fee or have a reduced charging cost for campus parking permit holders, whereas non-permit holders are charged for access with prices varying.
 The stations were installed as part of a grant, and they fill a gap as the nearest stations are at the SJC airport, downtown San Jose, and along the peninsula.
 Users registered with the ChargePoint Network can see available charging stations online or see SCU's Campus Chargepoint stations in a PDF.